 An eligible employee may borrow a minimum of \$500 and a maximum equal to the lesser of (a) \$50,000 less the highest outstanding loan balance(s) in the last twelve months or (b) 50% of their vested account balance.
 An eligible employee may have one general-purpose loan and one residential loan outstanding at any one time.
-A residential loan must be approved by the Committee.
+Prior to 2022, residential loans were approved by the Benefits Committee.
+Effective January 1, 2022, residential loans are administered and approved by the Trustee.
 The term of each loan will be in whole years, with maximums of five years for a general-purpose loan and 15 years for a residential loan.
 Loan repayments, including interest at the prime rate as of the beginning of the loan period, are made into the participant's account through after-tax payroll deductions.
 Each loan has a \$35 initiation fee and a \$15 annual maintenance fee.
-Interest rates on outstanding notes receivable at December 31, 2021 range from 3.25% to 6.25%.
+Interest rates on outstanding notes receivable at December 31, 2022 range from 3.25% to 6.25%.